babel/website/docs/v8-migration.md

 ```

 ### `@babel/plugin-syntax-import-assertions`

-Please migrate to `@babel/plugin-syntax-import-attributes` ([#15536](https://github.com/babel/babel/pull/15536)).
-After you replace the plugin, you should search and replace the following patterns in your codebase:
+The proposal evolved into [import attributes](https://github.com/tc39/proposal-import-attributes), which now Babel supports parsing by default.
+You can remove `@babel/plugin-syntax-import-assertions` from your config, and  replace the following patterns in your codebase:

 ```diff title="input.js"
 - import value from "module" assert { type: "json" };